SharePoint/sp-dev-docs/docs/general-development/how-to-embed-images-videos-and-documents-in-posts-in-sharepoint-server.md

 ```

-## Embed a video in a post in SharePoint Server 2013
+## Embed a video in a post in SharePoint
 <a name="bkmk_addVideo"> </a>

 The following code example publishes a post that contains an embedded video.
 It shows how to: